 by Ann McNary, JD

-  Ms. McNary is a Senior Risk Manager with PRMS, Inc.
+Ms. McNary is a Senior Risk Manager at PRMS, Inc. in Arlington, Virginia.

 This ongoing column is dedicated to providing information to our readers on managing legal risks associated with medical practice.
 We invite questions from our readers.
 The answers are provided by PRMS, Inc. (www.prms.com), a manager of medical professional liability insurance programs with services that include risk management consultation, education and onsite risk management audits, and other resources to healthcare providers to help improve patient outcomes and reduce professional liability risk.
 The answers published in this column represent those of only one risk management consulting company.
 Other risk management consulting companies or insurance carriers may provide different advice, and readers should take this into consideration.
 The information in this column does not constitute legal advice.
 For legal advice, contact your personal attorney.
 Note: The information and recommendations in this article are applicable to physicians and other healthcare professionals so “clinician” is used to indicate all treatment team members.

 Innov Clin Neurosci.
 2019;16(5–6):50–52

 I recently signed up with an online referral service but am finding that a number of the patients this service has generated are not a good fit for my practice, or worse yet, appear to be only drug-seeking.
 Am I obligated to treat these patients?

 Lately I’ve been seeing a lot of new patients who, it turns out, are looking for someone to fill out disability forms and have no desire for treatment.
 What are my obligations to these individuals?